-5.2.2 Water Quality Data
+7.4.2 Water Quality Data

-Water quality was assessed at three locations at the beginning and end of the berm maintenance project.
-A Hach 2100Q Turbidimeter was used for the testing.
-The turbidimeter was calibrated prior to operation, on November 08, 2015, with a standard set.
+Water quality was assessed at three locations at the beginning and end of the berm maintenance project and as part of the ongoing monitoring.
+A Hach 2100Q Turbidimeter was used for the testing and is calibrated before use.

-Water quality results, as presented in Table 5-4 and Table 5-5, are reflective of changes in wave energy, rain, and regional turbidity as observed during the project.
-Lower turbidity readings were recorded at both Sugar Cove and Baldwin Beach following the berm maintenance activity, indicating a regional decrease likely associated with decreasing winds and waves during the sampling period.
+Water quality results, as presented in Table 7-8 - Table 7-13 and are reflective of changes in wave energy, rain, and regional turbidity as observed during the project.
+During maintenance #1 lower turbidity readings were recorded at both Sugar Cove and Baldwin Beach following the berm maintenance activity, indicating a regional decrease likely associated with decreasing winds and waves during the sampling period.
 It is unknown why there was an increase in turbidity at the Sprecklesville control site during the project.
+For maintenance #2 Sugar Cove was more turbid than Baldwin Beach and less turbid than Sprecklesville.
+At the end of the project, Sugar Cove was the most turbid water quality site.